Helping millions of people navigate the world of technology.

 Response time off in Game menu

-4. Update the Graphics Driver
+4. Update or Rollback the Graphics Driver

 5. Disable Full Screen Optimization